-For those procurements which are greater than £5million per annual, there may be a requirement to provide carbon reduction plans.
+For those procurements which are greater than £5million per annum, there may be a requirement to provide carbon reduction plans and scope 1 - 3 emission data.

 Minimum Turnover Thresholds

 Procurement regulations state that we may impose requirements ensuring that suppliers possess the necessary economic and financial capacity to perform the contract.
 With the minimum yearly turnover that suppliers are required to have shall not exceed twice the estimated contract value.